juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 Grace retrieved the dried soap bar from her satchel and waved it around, "You have so much stuck inside your head that's just waiting to jump out."

 Jean revealed a rare, faint smile as she observed Grace's confident figure skipping down the path to the orphanage.
 The words Matron Reva told her resonated inside her mind, lulling the arguing voices to a silent halt.
 Her face formed a resolute expression as she trudged along.
-She continued without pause or hesitation until she arrived outside Sect Leader Larks' bedroom door.
+She continued without pause or hesitation until she arrived outside Mister Larks' bedroom door.
 She exhaled and knocked his door mechanically.

 "Jean?
 Come in," Guy welcomed from inside.